xangetzu/mkdocs-plex-guide-template/README.md

 A standardized documentation template for your Plex server, built with Material for MkDocs and deployed via GitHub Pages.
 This template includes pre-built pages covering common Plex topics like streaming quality, content requests, transcoding, and more.

+> [!IMPORTANT]
+> Follow each step carefully, missing any step will prevent your site from working.
+The setup process requires both GitHub Actions for automated builds and GitHub Pages for deploying the hosted pages.
+Github Actions in particular is disabled by default when forking a repo.

 ## 🚀 Getting Started

 1. Fork this repository to your own GitHub account